Detecting changes in the mean of spatial random fields on a regular grid

 \subsection{Proof of Theorem~\ref{th-LyapunovCLTfull}}

-In practice, we cannot assume $(\mu_{ij})$ to be constantly equal to 0 and we need to center the block means to derive a sensible CLT.
+We are in the situation that the hypothesis holds and therefore the location function $\mu$ is constant.
+Since we cannot assume $\mu$ to be constantly equal to 0, we need to center the block means to derive a sensible CLT.
 Consider therefore the block means centered by the overall arithmetic mean:

 Analogously, for the weighted sum of the squared values we can write